 - Imidacloprid - this moderately hazardous insecticide is an ingredient in Merit and Mallet pesticide brands is moderately toxic if ingested or inhaled, but it’s more harmful to insects than it is to mammals.
 This pesticide is a bee killer which can causing poisoning symptoms in humans including fatigue, cramps, muscle weakness, and twitching.
 Workers reported skin or eye irritation, dizziness, breathlessness, confusion, or vomiting after they were exposed to pesticides containing imidacloprid.

 - Avermectin – also called abamectin, another developmental toxin, is an insecticide found in Lucid and Avid pesticide brands.
 This pesticide is listed as harmful if inhaled, and is also deadly to bees and fish.
 Guardian, another pesticide, was found to have avermectin in its ingredients despite labeling their product organic.
-This resulted in recalls and a lawsuit in 2016.
+This resulted in recalls and a in 2016.

 The toxic effects of abamectin after oral ingestions include altered mental status, respiratory failure, and hypotension.